 - Lower the temperature on water heaters.

-While creating a calm environment can have a large impact on managing the stress that often results in aggressive behavior, there are also some things you can do during an angry outburst from the Alzheimer’s patient.
+While creating a calm environment can have a large impact on managing the stress that often results in aggressive behavior, there are also some things you can do during an angry outburst.

 - Do not initiate physical contact during the angry outburst.
-Often, physical contact triggers physical violence in the patient.
+Often, physical contact triggers physical violence.

 - Distract the person to a more pleasurable topic or activity.

 - Look for patterns in the aggression.
 Consider factors such as privacy, independence, boredom, pain, or fatigue.
-Avoid those activities or topics that anger the person.
+Avoid activities or topics that anger the person.
 To help find any patterns, you might keep a log of when the aggressive episodes occur.
-If the person gets angry when tasks are too difficult for them, break down tasks into smaller pieces.
+If the person gets angry when tasks are too difficult, break down tasks into smaller pieces.